 With temperatures set to soar, forecasts suggest a climb above 80F (28C) during the next weeks.
-Whilst we are not yet in a heatwave, being prepared for higher tempretures is a good idea.
+Whilst we are not yet in a heatwave, being prepared for higher temperatures is a good idea.

 Older people’s bodies in particular are often unable to adjust to sudden changes in temperature, which makes them more susceptible to heat exhaustion and heat stroke.
 Doctors have warned that hot nights are particularly dangerous for the elderly as it is more difficult for their bodies to recover from heat stress caused during hot days.